krislitman/caffeination_fe/README.md

 2. Install gem packages: `bundle install`
 3. Run `rails db:{drop,create,migrate,seed}` -- (you may see errors from pg_restore that you can ignore)
 4. Run rails s to start the rails server
+5. Run redis-server to start the redis server
+6. Run bundle exec sidekiq -q default to start Sidekiq server
+7. Run rails s -p 3001 on back-end repo to run the Rails API
-5. Go to localhost:3000 to view the Development environment for the application!
+8. Go to localhost:3000 to view the Development environment for the application!

 ![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/cloudy.png)
 ## Views